310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% bubble Subaru northinking %}
 Huh~?
 Nah, I just said what’s on my mind.

-Like, “why can't you get this right?” and “do it properly!” and “don’t you have any motivation?”
+Like, “why can't you get this right?” and “do it properly!” and “are you really trying?”
 {% endbubble %}

 {% bubble Mao shocked %}
 Holy… For an ordinary person, hearing that from a genius would hurt a *lot*.

-I don't think he had no motivation, y’know.
+I don't think he wasn’t trying, y’know.
 I'm sure he was trying to do it properly.

 He may complain a lot, but he works hard at what he's told to.
 {% endbubble %}